airhorns/batman/README.md

 	person.firstName('thomas') => logs 'thomas wayne', from the observer on fullName

-**Transactions**: If you are going to set a number of bindings on the same object, you can coalesce them into one transaction.

-	var t = Batman.transaction(person)
-	t.isTransaction => true

-	t.firstName = 'alfred'
-	t.lastName = 'pennyworth'
-	t.commit() => logs 'alfred pennyworth' a single time, from the observer on fullName

 **Events**: Batman builds its event system on top of bindings.

 	var button = Batman({